czzarr/czzarr.github.com/source/_posts/2012-03-31-siri-or-the-reinvention-of-mobile-search-ux.markdown

 date: 2012-03-31 17:58
 author: Stanislas Marion
 comments: true
-categories: search, ux, mobile, shell
+categories: [search, mobile, Siri, UX]
 ---

 Search is a behavior, it is what people do when they want to find